alasdairforsythe/tokenmonster/python/README.md

 Tokenizes a string into tokens according to the vocabulary.

 You can pass a string or a list of strings.
-If you pass a list of strings they are tokenized in parallel using as many threads as you supplied strings.
-Note that if you pass a string it is converted to a binary string, so if you binary string in the first place, feel free to pass that instead.
+If you pass a list of strings they are tokenized in parallel using as many threads as the list size.
+Note that if you pass a string it is converted to a binary string, so if you have binary string in the first place, feel free to pass that instead.

 #### Parameters